sf-wdi-24/modules/week-06-intro-ruby-on-rails/day-04/module-02/readme.md

 | Work with inheritance in your models |
 | Create models in ActiveRecord |

+Go to this repo to do the exercises for <a href="https://github.com/sf-wdi-24/active-record" target="_blank">this</a> module.

 ## Hacktive Record
 In this lab you will learn how to create seed data and use a simplified ORM dubbed "HacktiveRecord" (a pun on "ActiveRecord" which you'll be using in Rails).
 We will be working with the `FFaker` gem and modeling our data using classes and inheritance.